Mohammadshamchi/project-wordle/README.md

 **Acceptance Criteria:**

 - Create a new `Guess` component.
 6 instances should be rendered at all times, no matter how many guesses have been submitted.
-- The `Guess` component should render 5 spans, each with the class of `cell`.
+- The `Guess` component should render 5 spans, each with theclass of `cell`.
 - Each cell should contain a letter, if the `Guess` instance has been given a value.
 If not, the cell should be blank.
 - Use the `NUM_OF_GUESSES_ALLOWED` constant, when needed.
 - No `key` warnings in the console.